ni/nimi-python/CONTRIBUTING.md

         * This should trigger the [check_latest_release](.github/workflows/check_latest_release.yml) workflow.
 Check the [results](https://github.com/ni/nimi-python/actions/workflows/check_latest_release.yml) before continuing.
 1. Post-Release Steps
     1. Create and checkout another branch for post-release changes
-    1. Update the module versions
+    1. Update the module versions using any of below commands based on the change.
+You can also include drivers list if the changes are specific to some drivers.
-        * `python3 tools/build_release.py --update`
+        * `python3 tools/build_release.py --increment-patch-version`
             * This will update the version to X.X.(N+1).dev0
+        * `python3 tools/build_release.py --increment-minor-version`
+            * This will update the version to X.(N+1).X.dev0
+        * `python3 tools/build_release.py --increment-major-version`
+            * This will update the version to (N+1).X.X.dev0
+        * `python3 tools/build_release.py --increment-build-number`
+            * This will update the version to X.X.X.dev(N+1)
         * Commit to branch
     1. Clean and build to update generated files with new version
         * `python3 tools/build_release.py --build`